siyuan15/InfoManagementNewHireTraining/README.md

 If you want to learn about managing data on Oracle cloud, feel free to follow along!

+### Our Workshops
+We've got a different workhsop for each of the pillars of Information Management
+- Autonomous Data Warehouse Cloud
+-

 ## Getting Started

 These tutorials will assume you have an Oracle Cloud account.
 If you don't, you can create a trial account